preetbhullar90/project-3-with-python/README.md

   ***All the images are found*** [here](assets/game-screenshot/screenshot.md)

 #### Play again :
 * Users will get the play again option whether they win or lose.
 If they select Y they the game will restart with a new word.
-If they select N then they will get a menu option.
+If they select N then they will get a message say "thanks for playing, see you again.

   ***All the images are found*** [here](assets/game-screenshot/screenshot.md)